 1. You’ll inspire your students to make a real difference.

-When you join the WE movement, you’re giving your students a chance to make a difference in their neighborhood and the world.
-Together you’ll find something you are passionate about and can work towards as a group—like using social media to spread positivity and put an end to negative actions or empowering women in Kenya who earn money to send their children to school by selling handmade Rafiki bracelets.
+When you join WE Volunteer Now, powered by Allstate Foundation Good Starts Young,you’re giving your students a chance to make a difference in their neighborhood and the world.
+Together you’ll find something you are passionate about and can work towards as a group to effect local, national or global change.

 2. You’ll fit it into your curriculum—easily.

-You signed up, and took the first step.
-Now, you can use the WE Schools Kit to figure out which action or campaign your students want to work on throughout the year.
+After you have signed up, you’ll receive the WE Schools Kit to figure out which action or campaign your students want to work on throughout the year.
 The kit is packed with ideas for teachers and students to brainstorm ideas and set goals.
+You’ll receive how-to guides and classroom posters.
 Plus, there are lessons for all grade levels that easily align with your current curriculum.

 So, you’ve found the project you want to work on.
 Great!
 Once you’ve finished your good deed and reported your results, you’ll get a chance to earn your way to WE Day.
 It’s a stadium-sized event (there are 6 held annually in select cities across the country!) that brings together amazing speakers and performers.
 And YOU and YOUR students could be honored, or students can tune in and watch them live!
 Just see for yourself:

-In this hectic world of achievements and grades, it is tough for students (and their parents) to make the time for giving back.
+In this hectic world of achievements and grades, it is tough for students, teachers and families to make the time for giving back.
 WE Schools and the WE Volunteer Now campaign show us all how accessible volunteering can be!
-Check out some of these local campaigns, like reducing cyberbullying, being an advocate for literacy and combatting hunger.